Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - New Mexico

 Notification/Reporting Requirements

-Reports made pursuant to this section shall be collected by the Children, Youth and Families Department as distinct and separate from any child abuse report as captured and held or investigated by the department, such that the reporting of a plan of care shall not constitute a report of suspected child abuse and neglect and shall not initiate an investigation by the department or a report to law enforcement.
+Reports made pursuant to this section shall be collected by the Children, Youth and Families Department (the department) as distinct and separate from any child abuse report as captured and held or investigated by the department, such that the reporting of a plan of care shall not constitute a report of suspected child abuse and neglect and shall not initiate an investigation by the department or a report to law enforcement.

 Reports made pursuant to the requirements in this section shall not be construed to relieve a person of the requirement to report to the department knowledge of or a reasonable suspicion that a child is an abused or neglected child based on criteria as defined by § 32A-4-2.